 Which tools and apps are my must-haves?
 Well, I’m a big fan of many of the apps and tools included in Google Suite (known as G Suite).
 In this post, I’ll share the specific tools/apps I use most often, plus some tool-specific tips and hacks I use to stay next-level organized in my business.

-1) Gmail: Using Labels and the Star System
+Google Apps Tip #1: Using Gmail Labels and the Star System

 There’s a good chance you’re familiar with Gmail — Google’s email client.
 I’ve used Gmail in my business for years and have come up with two methods for organizing emails in my inbox so that nothing slips through the cracks: